Call Handling

 No matter which line is called, I will either answer the call, or send it to voicemail.
 If the caller is unknown, or a business – I will answer with “Frank Pilone speaking“.
 This is intended to help you know immediately whom you are talking to.
 The phone numbers are exclusively mine.
 If the caller ID shows a person I know, I will answer with “Yes person calling?“.
 This is to not waste people’s time.
 I assume that most people have things to do, and it would seem silly to act like I don’t know who’s calling.

 In the event that I don’t answer the phone call, you will go to voicemail.
-Both my cellular and home voicemail boxes have the exact same announcement which is “You’ve reached Frank Pilone, leave a message“.
+My cellular and home voicemail boxes have the exact same announcement which is “You’ve reached Frank Pilone, leave a message“.
 I am clear and direct to the point as I would assume that you have more important things to do than listen to a long winded announcement.
 In which case, you would want to leave your name, telephone number, and preferably and email address if this is a contact option.
 If it is unaffordable to call you, then email will be a better option.
 Some people will choose to send an RCS/SMS message, and that is fine too.
-If you do that – you would send it to the [cellular] number.
-From 9:30PM – 6AM (local time), I do not answer calls from unknown callers.
-If you are not in my contacts, you will go to voicemail.
+If you do that – you would send it to the cellular number.

 Outgoing Calls

-When calling, I will almost always call from my [cellular] phone number.
+When calling, I will almost always call from my cellular phone number.
 This is because I have better rates of calling from the cellular phone line.
 However, there might be a time or two that I will call from the [home] phone number.
-When that happens, you would see my toll-free number as the calling number.
-In case you would want to know, the following countries are free for me to call via my cellular service line.
-Other countries will be looked up upon request.
+Calls from the home phone will obviously show my home phone number.
+In case you would want to know, the countries listed below are domestic for me to call.

 • Canada